Calorixy - Smart Calories, Smarter Living. Calorixy - Smart Calories, Smarter Living.

 Calories Burned vs. Calories Eaten

-For example, a long walk may burn a few hundred calories, but a sugary drink, large dessert, or extra sauce can quickly add those calories back.
+Exercise helps, but food choices still matter.
+It is very easy to eat back the calories burned during exercise without noticing.
+A long walk may burn a few hundred calories, but a sugary drink, large dessert, big handful of nuts, or extra sauce can quickly add those calories back.

 This does not mean you should fear food.
 It means calorie awareness helps you make better decisions.
+If your goal is weight loss, combine movement with meals that include protein, fiber, fruits, vegetables, and reasonable portions.

 Simple Beginner Plan